kamaaal0786/OIBSIP/weather app/README.md

 If I were to expand this project, I would look into:

-Adding a 7-day fo.recast view.
+Adding a 7-day forecast view.

 Saving the user's "last searched" city to a local config file.

-Adding a toggle for Celsius/Fahrenheit
+Adding a toggle for Celsius/Fahrenheit.